psychcomposite/psychcomposite.github.io/framework/primitives/blunt.md

 ### Characteristics

-social cues are not very important, less likely to nod along when someone speaks
+social cues are not very important, less likely to nod along when someone speaks,